openstack-archive/fuel-plugin-manila/docs/testing/test_suite_smoke_bvt.rst

 #####

     1. Upload plugins and install.
-    2. Create environment with "Neutron with tunneling segmentation" as a network configuration.
+    2. Create environment with "Neutron with VLAN segmentation" as a network configuration.
-    3. Add a node with controller role.
+    3. Add a node with Controller role.
-    4. Add a node with compute role.
+    4. Add a node with Compute + Cinder + Manila-share + Manila-data roles.
-    5. Add a node with cinder role.
+    5. Add a node with Base-OS role.
     6. Enable plugin for new environment
     7. Run network check
     8. Deploy cluster with plugin.